etoile/CoreObject/technotes/index.md

 Second, while most undo systems would have a set of command objects that track changes to the application’s model objects, the CoreObject commands track things one level of abstraction higher up; they record mutations made to a CoreObject store.
-The nice thing about this is the complete list of commands is:
+The nice thing about this is, the complete list of commands is:

 -   Persistent Root